JSFoundation/TAC/README.md

 accommodate both.

-The TAC also admits all Projects into the JS Foundation as well as charters all CBs and Working Groups (WG).
+The TAC also admits all Projects into the JS Foundation as well as charters all Working Groups (WG).
 It also elects a representative to the JS Foundation Board of Directors.

 For more details read the [TAC Charter][] ratified by the JS Foundation Board of Directors on November 9, 2016.